My way to Namibia :

 and can be viewed in the National Archives of Namibia.

 During my studies and afterwards, I worked for the German Parliament and in the Federal

-Ministry for Economic Cooperation and Development and here too my focus was on Africa.
+Ministry for Economic Cooperation and Development and here too my focus was on the southerly Africa.

 After that, one of my job responsibilities was to prepare development aid professionals and